jveilleux/FarmFreshWeb/inventory.md

 If the ‘**all available products**‘ setting is selected, the incoming inventory will include all products in the master products page.
 This makes hidden products \(and new\) in inventory available to other distributors in the outgoing section.
 Note that if the coordinator is a distributor, their outgoing product selection will always be restricted by their inventory pages and settings.

 If the ‘**coordinator’s inventory only**‘ setting is selected, the incoming inventory, and thus outgoing inventory to all distributors, will be restricted to the coordinator’s Inventory products.
 Their hidden products will not be available in the outgoing sections, nor their new products \(if their settings hide new products\).
-Any overridden detail in the coordinator’s invenotry will not carry through to the distributor’ shops e.g. price.
+Any overridden detail in the coordinator’s inventory will not carry through to the distributor’ shops e.g. price.